flomesh-io/pipy-demos/pipy-mqtt-proxy/README.md

 The configuration of proxy locates at [config.yaml](./config.yaml).

 - `listen`: the port proxy will listen on,
+- `listenTLS`
-- `listenTLS`: the TLS port proxy will listen on.
+  - `port`: the TLS port proxy will listen on.
 Disable TSL by commentting.
+  - `cert`: cert file location
+  - `key`: key file location
 - `brokers`: the list of upstream MQTT brokers,
 - `limits`: rate limit configuration which can limit connection rate and message publising rate,
 - `tracing`: proxy will generate a traceid and embed it header with name as value of `key`,